Campus Improvement Plan

 2022-23: Reading: 64% (approaches), 35% (meets), 13% (masters); Math: 69% (approaches), 41% (meets), 12% (masters) Baseline Year

-Evaluation Data Sources: 2023 Texas Academic Performance Report and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Texas Academic Performance Report, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain

 Strategy's Expected Result/Impact: Student mastery of the essential standards will increase.